psevestre/openid-fapi/Financial_API_Grant_Management.md

 Examples:

 * In Australia, Data Recipients and Data Holders are mandated to support concurrent grants (authorizations).
 It's Data Recipient's choice to decide if a new grant is the replacement of a previous grant or a new grant.

+* In UK, concurrent grants are also supported.

 * Clients can also obtain fresh access and, optionally refresh tokens based on existing grants if they re-issue authorization request, identify grant and follow the rest of the authorization code flow.